ptomulik/puppet-vash/README.md

 vars
 # => {"nine"=>9, "ten"=>10, "seven"=>"7"}
 ```

 #### Example 3.2: Munging keys and values

 The class from [Example 3.1](#example-31-defining-restrictions-for-keys-and-values)
 has one drawback - it doesn't convert values to integers.
 For example
 `vars['seven']` is `"7"` (a string).
 Value munging may be added to `Variables`
-in order to convert data provided by user to integers.
+in order to convert data provided by user.

 ```ruby
 class Variables